RicardoRam/Notes/Study_tips/Learning_How_To_Learn.md

 ## Chunking

-Chunking is uniting bits of information with meaning. (ex. walking requires many parts of your body to be accomplished, but it can be done with one thought.
-We have "chunked" how to walk)
+Chunking is grouping information with meaning. (ex. walking requires many parts of your body to be accomplished, but it can be done with one thought.
+We have "chunked" how to walk).
+When you remember the group, you remember everything needed to accomplish it (all the muscles that must coordinate together to achieve the motion.
+If you have ever played the game QWOP, I imagine trying to run without our ability to chunk to be a little bit like that.
+If you haven't played the game, google it and try playing to see what I mean.

-Remember that the working memory can usually only store 4 parts at a time.
+Remember that working memory can usually only store 4 parts at a time.
 Chunked material only requires one slot so the brain can run more efficiently.

 ## Process not Product